When giants fall: Sports loses Ali, Howe, Palmer, Summitt | Taiwan News

 Jose Fernandez, 24

-Maybe it's best to remember the succession of batters flailing at his pitches; his Cuban grandmother in the stands; the exuberance of him pounding the dugout railing, the pure and simple joy of baseball.
+Maybe these are the images to remember: the succession of batters flailing at his pitches; his Cuban grandmother in the stands and watching him pitch for the first time; the unrestrained exuberance of him pounding the dugout railing, the joy of baseball, pure and simple.

-But other images are just as indelible: his No. 16 carved into the pitching mound dirt in his honor; the trumpet's haunting notes of "Take Me Out to the Ball Game."
+But other images are just as indelible for Jose Fernandez , the Miami Marlins right-hander with so much skill and promise: his No. 16 carved into the pitching mound dirt; the tearful leadoff home run by teammate Dee Gordon in the Marlins' first game after his death; the trumpet's haunting notes of "Take Me Out to the Ball Game."

+Fernandez arrived in Miami accompanied by a riveting story.
+On his fourth attempt to flee Cuba, at age 15, he jumped into the water to save his mother after she fell overboard.

-Jose Fernandez fled Cuba by boat at age 15, making a successful escape on his fourth attempt.
-But as the sea proved a starting point to stardom, so it was the finish.
+And as the sea proved a starting point on his way to stardom, so it was the finish.
 On a September night after a game, Fernandez and two friends died when their boat crashed at high speed into rocks near Miami Beach.
 The medical examiner would rule alcohol and cocaine were in his system.

-Fernandez was twice an All-Star for the Miami Marlins and had a 38-17 record in four seasons.
-He was NL Rookie of the Year in 2013, with a future possibly pointed to Cooperstown.
+Fernandez spent four seasons in the majors.
+He was twice an All-Star and had a 38-17 record.
+He was NL Rookie of the Year in 2013.
+He had a live arm, a winning smile, an entire community behind him and a future possibly pointed to Cooperstown.

+He and his girlfriend were expecting their first child.
+She was joined in her grief by all of baseball.

 "Sadly," Marlins owner Jeffrey Loria said, "the brightest lights are often the ones that extinguish the fastest."